 The Licencing Department is responsible for the granting and licencing of business activities in the City of White Rock.
 This department also oversees certain aspects of the dog licencing process.

-- You can find further information regarding the business licencing process in White Rock.
+Find further information regarding the business licencing process in White Rock.

 Bylaw Enforcement Department